 Co-curators Dean Todd and Mikey Georgeson

-Screen Time by Michael Day, Experiencing Metadata and Affect on Social Media by Steve Aishman, “Do You Like Cyber?” by Emilio Vavarella, Digital Storge by EL Putnam, Trump Zine exhibited by Carleigh Morgan, You are entirely up to you by Sophie Barr, A Real- Life Emoticon: Making Emotions by Marian Hepburn, The ruler-skirt-swing by Emma Renold, Entanglement as a physical proposition in a disentangled space by Anna Fairchild & Mikey B Georgeson, and Dean Todd.
+Screen Time by Michael Day, Experiencing Metadata and Affect on Social Media by Steve Aishman, “Do You Like Cyber?” by Emilio Vavarella, Digital Storge by EL Putnam, Trump Zine exhibited by Carleigh Morgan, You are entirely up to you by Sophie Barr, A Real- Life Emoticon: Making Emotions by Marian Hepburn, The ruler-skirt-swing by Emma Renold, Entanglement as a physical proposition in a disentangled space by Anna Fairchild & Mikey B Georgeson, Truth: the Prospetus for a New College of Journalism, Andrew Calcutt, and Dean Todd.

 Jessica Ringrose is Professor of Sociology of Gender and Education, at the UCL Institute of Education and co-Chair of the Gender and Education Association.
 Her work develops innovative feminist approaches to understanding subjectivity, affectivity and assembled power relations.
 Recent research projects explore digital feminist activism, teen feminism in schools, and young people’s networked sexual cultures and uses of social media.
 Her books include: Post-Feminist Education?
 (Routledge, 2013); Deleuze and Research Methodologies (EUP, 2013); Children, Sexuality and Sexualisation (Palgrave, 2015); and she is currently working on two new books Gender, Activism and #FeministGirl (Routledge) with Professor Emma Renold, and Digital Feminist Activism: Girls and Women Fight back against Rape Culture (Oxford University Press) with Dr Kaitlynn Mendes and Dr Jessalynn Keller).